protontypes/open-sustainable-technology/README.md

 ### Carbon Footprint

-- [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated latex template.
+- [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated LaTeX template.
 - [carbon footprint](https://github.com/protea-earth/carbon_footprint) - Calculate your carbon footprint easily using a command line interface.
 - [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019.
 - [Bloom](https://github.com/tmrowco/northapp-contrib) - A SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
 It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.
-- [NMF.earth app](https://github.com/NMF-earth/nmf-app) - Understand and reduce your carbon footprint seedling iOS & Android.
+- [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.
-- [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - Energy Pathways Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
+- [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - The energyPATHWAYS Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
 - [CarbonFootprint](https://gitlab.com/aossie/CarbonFootprint) - A browser extension that displays carbon footprint information in multiple map services.
 - [carbontracker](https://github.com/lfwa/carbontracker) - Track and predict the energy consumption and carbon footprint of training deep learning models.
 - [experiment-impact-tracker](https://github.com/Breakend/experiment-impact-tracker) - Meant to be a simple drop-in method to track energy usage, carbon emissions, and compute utilization of your system.